 What is vitamin B2?

 Vitamin B2, also known as riboflavin, is one of eight essential B vitamins.
-We need B2 to stay healthy because it plays a key role in several metabolic processes in the body – including breaking down food for energy and supporting cell growth and function.
+We need B2 to stay healthy because it plays a key role in several processes in the body – including breaking down food for energy and supporting cell growth and function.

 Vitamin B2 also supports the nervous system and immune system and has powerful antioxidant properties.
 Along with vitamin A, it’s also needed for maintaining mucous membranes in the digestive system and keeping eyes, muscles, nerves, and skin healthy.